-In the report, the Fed noted how checks and payments made via the ACH system lacked key features sought by consumers, including being able to provide assurance that a payment would not be returned or reversed; timely notification to the payer and payee that the payment had been made; and masked account details, which eliminate the need for users to disclose bank account information to each other.
+In the report, the Fed noted how checks and payments made via the ACH system lacked key features sought by consumers.
+For example, being able to provide assurance that a payment would not be returned or reversed; timely notification to the payer and payee that the payment had been made; and masked account details.
+This eliminated the need for users to disclose bank account information to each other.

 The Fed report also noted how ACH relies on systems that are not universally fast or efficient.

 What solution did the central bank’s report propose?
-A payment system that would combine convenience, safety and accessibility at low cost, with technology that would enable faster processing, enhanced convenience and the extraction and use of valuable information that accompanies payments, but the government has not acted on these recommendations.
+A payment system that would combine convenience, safety and accessibility at low cost.
+Including technology that would enable faster processing, enhanced convenience and the extraction and use of valuable information that accompanies payments.
+However, the government has not acted on these recommendations.

 Of course, much has changed in the past six years.
 Smartphones loaded with digital wallets and the advent of Fintech-powered, automated payment systems offer options and reliability that far surpass the speed and scope of ACH payments by themselves.

-Even the ACH system can be made more efficient when augmented through the use of applications that enable email notifications to be linked to transactions.
+Even the ACH system can be made more efficient when augmented through the use of applications that enable email notifications to link to transactions.

 How is this useful?
-The emails, which can also be sent with attached files, such as an invoice or other document, make it possible for the payment to reach its destination with detail-rich remittance advice.
+The emails can send attached files.
+For example, an invoice or other document.
+As a result, making it possible for the payment to reach its destination with detail-rich remittance advice.

 The information that’s typically included in remittance advice includes the name and address of the payor, the payee’s name and address, the date, the amount being paid, any invoice number and an estimate for when the funds transfer will be completed.
 A system with attachments even allows the payment to include a copy of the original bill/invoice.

 Perhaps most importantly, the use of a detail-rich payments platform can help you manage your business’ cash flow.
-The remittance advice from your customers helps create a real-time snapshot of your receivables and outlays, and gives you a clear sense of future transactions.
+The remittance advice from your customers helps create a real-time snapshot of your receivables and outlays.
+Giving you a clear sense of future transactions.